pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    Spherical coordinate system used by ``sphere_proj``

-..
-   TODO: Move into relevant developer documentation section

 In practice, Horace uses Matlab methods ``cart2sph`` and ``sph2cart`` to convert an array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
 The formulas, used by these methods together with the image of the used coordinate system are provided `on Matlab "cart2sph" help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_.
 Matlab uses ``elevation`` angle which is related to :math:`\theta` angle used by Horace by relation:

        :math:`\theta = 90-elevation`

 ``azimuth`` angle form `Matlab help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_ is equivalent to Horace :math:`\phi` angle.

 .. note::